7 ways to upskill - main region

 Like all skill building, do your homework to find out where the skill trends are heading for your role.
 This will ensure the knowledge you acquire is likely to stay in vogue for a while.

-Also, think about courses that will build on your current skills to boost your job role or position you as a knowledge leader in your existing sector.
+Also, think about courses that will build on your current skills to boost your job role or position you as a knowledge leader in your existing industry.